atf01/udagram-project/docs/README.md

 # AWS - CI/CD
 This project aims to give a practice on aws services that helps in deployment such as elastic beanstalk, RDS, S3.
-In addition to automating the CI/CD process using CircleCi.
+In addition to automating the CI/CD process using CircleCi. this Readme is aimed to give a brief introduction for the entire integration and deployment process

 ## Project setup